alinedintino/project4-statistics/README.md

 ## Database
 What is the structure of your database?
 Have you created more than one table and if yes, how are they related to each other?
 Include a drawing or computer-generated image of the ERD (Entity Relationship Diagram) of your database.
+- Database has 2 tables, 1 Suicides table and 1 Conflict table.
+They are not connected with each other.
+The ERD Design is available in the repository.

 ## Workflow
 Steps for the project: